ambaradan/docsmarker/docs/rocksmarker/mappings.md

 !!! tip "Use of `<leader>X`"

     Closing all open buffers in the editor with one command is very useful when working on multiple projects and you want to change projects without leaving the editor since the **persisted.nvim** plugin does not handle this.
-So to avoid having in the new session also the files open in the previous one you can remove them in one operation before switching sessions.
+To avoid having files open in the previous session in the new session, you can remove them in one operation before switching sessions.

-These mappings allow you to manage buffers in Neovim quickly and efficiently, without having to use the standard Neovim commands.
+These mappings allow for the quick and efficient management of buffers in Neovim, without having to use the standard Neovim commands.
 For example, you can save the current buffer without having to type ++colon+"w "++ and press ++enter++.

-### Editor Commands
+### Editor commands

 The mappings defined in the section represent a set of custom commands to enhance the editing experience in your work environment.
-These mappings allow you to perform operations such as formatting text, managing buffers, searching and replacing text, and accessing advanced features such as viewing diagnostics and managing symbols.
+You can use these mappings to perform operations such as formatting text, managing buffers, searching and replacing text, and accessing advanced features such as viewing diagnostics and managing symbols.

 : **Quit editor**: `<leader>q`

-: Allows you to exit the current editor when you press ++space+"q"++ in normal mode.
+: You can exit the current editor when you press ++space+"q"++ in normal mode.

 : **Clear highlights**: `<Esc>`